cjmki/ascentic-forum-app/README.md

 ### **Secured Routes - JTW**

-API endpoints has been secuired using [JWT](https://www.npmjs.com/package/jsonwebtoken).
+API endpoints has been secured using [JWT](https://www.npmjs.com/package/jsonwebtoken).
 We create a random string and store it in both the database and the JWT.
 This way we can invalidate (sort of) JWTs on demand. one could argue this defeats the purpose and runs contrary to the core stateless concept of JWTs.
 But I think invalidation is important, this is the solution that came to my mind.

 ## Todo list